AMAZING FAMILY-MAN1 of 12

-While Spider-Man always seems to revert back to that classic costume of yore, he’s shown himself to be a spider that can spin more than just webs as witnessed in all the alt. versions of Spidey in the Spider-Verse stories - and his post-Secret Wars Parker Industries suit he wore for a few years.
+While Spider-Man always seems to revert back to that classic costume of yore, he’s shown himself to be a spider that can spin more than just webs as witnessed in all the alt. versions of Spidey in the Spider-Verse stories - and the post-Secret Wars Parker Industries suit he wore for a few years.

 When the 2006 Marvel event series Civil War began, Spider-Man was on Iron Man's pro-registration side advocating that superpowered folks should register with the government - and was talked into revealing his secret identity to the public, as a sign of good faith that the heroes on the pro-registration side had nothing to hide.

 Well, turns out Peter kept that secret for all these years for a very good reason, and that bad decision saw Kingpin target and almost kill Aunt May, and Spidey eventually migrating over to Captain America's anti-registration side.
 Spidey would end up going to great lengths to make his identity secret once again, but more on that in a bit.

 One of the fundamental pillars of Peter Parker’s origin is his upbringing by his uncle Ben and Aunt May after his own parents died prematurely, but on more than one occasional Marvel has saw fit to retcon that notion and add in spy backgrounds, a bit of soap opera, and even some fudged birth records.